raffik16/technical-assessment-round-2/README.md

 The XD design prototype is limited, please see this movie for a better explanation of the required motion and timing: https://www.dropbox.com/sh/1oc5bccnky06l7a/AABiiOkGr7WGSyljFU2RLTtZa?dl=0&preview=Funkhaus+Slideshow+Component+Sample+-+Animation.mp4

+This is a good reference site using a similar slideshow: https://mamaggroup.com

 **Notes**

 1. XD does allow you to see the specs of all the elements.
 Click the `</>` button in top right corner.